BluemediaDev/BluemediaDev/README.md

 # 👋🏻 Hi there!
 👋 I'm Oliver (he/him) 🌈
-🧑🏻‍💻 I'm a sysadmin and open-source enthusiast
+🧑🏻‍💻 I'm a IT Systems Engineer and open-source enthusiast

-Whether it's during my day job, at Chaos Computer Club events, or running [my own Autonomous System](https://dn42.bluemedia.dev) in the [DN42 network](https://dn42.dev/Home) – I'm always deep in tech. 🧠💻 Driven by curiosity, I love exploring new tools, systems, and ideas.
+Whether it's during my day job, at Chaos Computer Club events, or running [my own Autonomous System](https://dn42.bluemedia.dev) in the [DN42 network](https://dn42.dev/Home) – I'm always deep in tech.
+Driven by curiosity, I love exploring new tools, systems, and ideas.

 My focus areas include:
-🔧 Automation
+- Automation
-🌐 Scalable infrastructure
+- Scalable infrastructure
-🧪 Self-hosting & experimental networks
+- Self-hosting & experimental networks

 I enjoy building useful things – both for myself and for the wider community.
-That might be a personal (not so small) side project 🚀 or a contribution to something bigger 🤝.
+That might be a personal (not so small) side project or a contribution to something bigger.

 Let’s build something awesome together.